 He was once engaged in running a faro game in Gunnison, Colorado, in the early days of that camp; and one day while away from the gambling house, another gambler by the name of Ike Morris, who had something of a local reputation as a bad man with a gun, and who was also running a faro game in another house in the camp, went into Wyatt’s game and put down a roll of bills on one of the cards and told the dealer to turn.

-The dealer did as he was told, and after making a turn or two, won the bet and reached out on the layout and picked up the roll of bills and deposited them in the money-drawer.
-Morris instantly made a kick and claimed that the cards were crooked, and demanded the return of his money.
-The dealer said that he could not give back the money, as he was only working for wages, but advised him to wait until Mr.Earp returned, and then explain matters to him, and as he was the proprietor of the game he would perhaps straighten the matter up.
-In a little while Wyatt returned, and Morris was on hand to tell him about the squabble with the dealer, and incidentally ask for the return of the money he had bet and lost.
+The dealer did as he was told and, after making a turn or two, won the bet, reached out on the layout, picked up the roll of bills, and deposited them in the money drawer.
+Morris instantly made a kick and claimed that the cards were crooked and demanded the return of his money.
+The dealer said that he could not give back the money, as he was only working for wages, but advised him to wait until Mr.Earp returned and then explain matters to him, and as he was the proprietor of the game, he would perhaps straighten the matter up.
+In a little while, Wyatt returned, and Morris was on hand to tell him about the squabble with the dealer and incidentally ask for the return of the money he had bet and lost.

-Wyatt told him to wait a minute and he would speak to the dealer about it; if things were as he represented he would see what could be done about it.
+Wyatt told him to wait a minute, and he would speak to the dealer about it; if things were as he represented, he would see what could be done about it.
 Wyatt stepped over to the dealer and asked him about the trouble with Morris.
-The dealer explained the matter, and assured Wyatt that there was nothing wrong with the cards, and that Morris had lost his money fairly and squarely.
-By this time the house was pretty well filled up, as it got noised about that Morris and Earp were likely to have trouble.
+The dealer explained the matter and assured Wyatt that there was nothing wrong with the cards and that Morris had lost his money fairly and squarely.
+By this time, the house was pretty well filled up, as it got noised that Morris and Earp were likely to have trouble.
 A crowd had gathered in anticipation of seeing a little fun.
-Wyatt went over to where Morris was standing and stated that the dealer had admitted cheating him out of his money, and that he felt very much like returning it on that account; but said Wyatt — “You are looked upon in this part of the country as a bad man, and if I was to give you back your money you would say as soon as I left town, that you made me do it, and for that reason I will keep the money.”
-Morris said no more about the matter, and after inviting Wyatt to have a cigar, returned to his own house, and in a day or so left the camp.
+Wyatt went over to where Morris was standing and stated that the dealer had admitted cheating him out of his money and that he felt very much like returning it on that account; but said Wyatt — “You are looked upon in this part of the country as a bad man, and if I were to give you back your money you would say as soon as I left town, that you made me do it, and for that reason, I will keep the money.”
+Morris said no more about the matter and, after inviting Wyatt to have a cigar, returned to his own house and, in a day or so, left the camp.

 Lost his Reputation in the Camp